Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 *Misfit* was a lot smaller than Julian remembered, but *damn* if she wasn’t a welcome sight.
 And he’d have to be ten years dead not to smile at the way Allison was practically *sparking* with happiness at working on the old girl again.

 "She’s just so unique!" she gushed, ducking under the landing gear to check it before flight.
-"Like, the production model took a few lessons from our girl here and they’re special and arguably an improvement, but *Misfit* is her own thing… She’s just got more *character,* you know?"
+"Like, the production model took a few lessons from our girl here and they’re special and arguably an improvement, but *Misfit* is her own thing...
+She’s just got more *character,* you know?"

 "I think Xiù and I need to be jealous."